allpro/react-nav-tabs/README.md

 #### Peer-Dependencies

-RRP will work in any project meeting these dependencies.
+NavTabs will work in any project meeting these dependencies.
 ```json
 "peerDependencies": {
     "prop-types": ">=15",